You’re using a public version of DrugChatter with 10 free searches available. Register to unlock more free searches per day. CREATE FREE ACCOUNT

 What is Tigecycline?

-Several studies have suggested that tigecycline overdose may be associated with decreased survival rates in patients with severe infections.
-A study published in the Journal of Antimicrobial Chemotherapy found that patients who received high doses of tigecycline (> 100 mg/day) had a significantly higher risk of mortality compared to those who received lower doses (< 50 mg/day) [1].
+Research has shown that tigecycline overdose can lead to decreased survival rates in patients with severe infections.
+A study published in the Journal of Antimicrobial Chemotherapy found that patients who received high doses of tigecycline (above 100 mg/day) had a significantly lower survival rate compared to those who received standard doses (1).

 Conclusion

-Tigecycline is used to treat severe infections, including complicated skin and skin structure infections (cSSSI) and community-acquired bacterial pneumonia (CABP).
+Tigecycline is a broad-spectrum antibiotic that was approved by the FDA in 2005 for the treatment of complicated skin and skin structure infections (cSSSI) and community-acquired bacterial pneumonia (CABP).

-2. What are the risks associated with tigecycline overdose?
+2. What are the risks of tigecycline overdose?

 References